ngs-doo/TemplaterExamples/Intermediate/QuestionnairePlugin/Readme.md

  * hide
  * empty(alternative)
  * substring(n,l)
+ * join(separator)
  * ...

-In this case plugin was used to format DateTime into short format.
+In this case plugin was used to format DateTime into short format and to format string array into a single value separated by comma

 #### Processor plugin